Look Up Free Martin County Public Records on Anyone

 Source: Martin County Clerk & Comptroller5

 After clicking on the button, there’s a disclaimer that a different website will open, which the viewer must agree to.
-Only then, it is possible to start the search.
+Only then is it possible to start the search.

 Interested parties should keep in mind that this system will provide information on all sorts of cases – including, but not limited to, criminal ones.
 Therefore, it’s helpful to narrow down the search with any and all information at hand.